 Key Stage One Year 1 and Year 2 Daily reading 10 minutes daily Children will be given an individual reading book suitable for their reading level.
-This book will be changed once a week.
+This book will be changed once a week on a Friday.
 Parents are encouraged to add comments about their child's reading in the diary.
 Children who have read daily will receive a sticker.
 The teacher will initial and record this reward.
 It's still good to share books.
+We encourage the development of fluency through re-reading the guided reading books throughout the week to develop the love of reading and their comprehension skills.
 If your child gets stuck on a word, encourage them to sound it out using their phonic knowledge first.
 Get your child to say the letter sounds and then blend them to say the word.
 If the word is not phonically decodable, try getting your child to read the whole sentence again focusing on the meaning.
 Whilst your child is reading, remember to keep asking questions to check their understanding.
 Please continue to share a book at bedtime.
 Children love hearing stories or sharing information books and learn lots of skills to develop their comprehension by talking about characters and events with you.
-Weekly spellings 5 minutes daily Pupils will be issued with spellings each Tuesday in their homework books to practice over the course of the week.
+Weekly spellings 5 minutes daily Pupils will be issued with spellings each Tuesday to practise over the course of the week.
 The following week there will be an assessment of these spellings.
-The spellings the children receive are chosen due to sounds we have been learning.
+The spellings the children receive are chosen due to the focused learning within phonics that week and the Year 1 / 2 common exception words.
 We will also send home target words from the year one and two common exception words which the children should be applying in their work.
 Mental maths 20 minutes Pupils will be provided with a piece of numeracy homework each week based on developing their number fluency.
 The purpose of this task is to reinforce mental recall and develop the children's number sense, essential for calculations.
 We ask that parents help their child with this crucial learning.
 Children will be expected to develop this and apply it to their work in class.
-This activity may take a written or practical form or be issued through the My Maths online resource.
-The children will also have access to Times table rock stars to ensure they are developing fluency with their multiplication facts.
+This could involve activities to be completed on My Maths online or Numbots.
+Year Two will also have access to Times Table Rock Stars to ensure they are developing fluency with their multiplication facts.